moneybutton/bsv/README.md

 Documentation
 -------------

-While fullnode is under heavy development, the API changes frequently, and the documentation is not kept up-to-date.
+While Fullnode is under heavy development, the API changes frequently, and the documentation is not kept up-to-date.
 However there is some documentation, and it can be built with groc: